 (ii) such conditions, restrictions and other matters as the Minister thinks fit.

 [Section 67 inserted by No. 28 of 1994 s.
-34.]
+34; amended by No. 42 of 2010 s.
+62(15).]

 68. Directions as to recovery of petroleum

 (1) Where petroleum is not being recovered in a licence area and the Minister is satisfied that there is recoverable petroleum in that area, he may, by instrument in writing served on the licensee, direct the licensee to take all necessary and practicable steps to recover that petroleum.